Impressions and clickthroughs

 event.

-Here’s a simple example of that approach:
+Here’s an example of that approach:

 const React = require('preact')